-2.3 Sensitivity
+3.3 Sensitivity

 Exposure alone does not determine the vulnerability of an area - or the population that inhabits it - to climate impacts.
-An important additional factor is the 'sensitivity' of the infrastructure, populations and ecosystems contained within these areas to the climate-related hazards that they face.
+An important additional factor is the 'sensitivity' of infrastructure, human populations and ecosystems to the climate-related hazards that they face.

-Key factors in assessing the sensitivity of Greater Port Vila that are analysed here relate to: housing and other physical systems (such as roads, hospitals and electricity supply); drainage, water supply and sanitation (a crucial sub-category of physical networks); and the nature of households, communities and livelihoods (including factors such as income, age and health) across the greater urban and peri-urban area.
+Key factors in assessing the sensitivity of Greater Port Vila relate to: housing and other physical systems (such as roads, hospitals and electricity supply); drainage, water supply and sanitation (a crucial sub-category of physical networks); and the nature of households, communities and livelihoods (including factors such as income, age and health) across the greater urban and peri-urban area.